HES-XPLAIN/hes-xplain.github.io/docs/platform/usage.md

     **How to use interactive sessions with notebooks**

-    You can launch notebooks conveniently in an online interactive session, or if you prefer the flexibility of a local session we provid you with the necessary tools.
+    You can launch notebooks conveniently in an online interactive session.

-    Simply choose between launching an **online session** in **Google Colab** or setting up a **local session** with our provided **Docker Compose files**.
+    Simply choose launching an **online session** in **Google Colab**.

     **Note:** A **Google account** is required to access Google Colab free of charge.